MangiolaLaboratory/sccomp/README.md

 ## Continuous factor

-`sccomp` is able to fit erbitrary complex models.
+`sccomp` is able to fit arbitrary complex models.
 In this example we have a continuous and binary covariate.

 ``` r